Office of Financial Aid

 Federal College Work Study Program

-The Federal College Work Study Program provides part-time employment for undergraduate or graduate students.
-Students employed under this program are paid between $7.25 - $7.50 per hour (no benefits), are paid biweekly, and work approximately 20 hours per week.
+The Federal College Work Study Program provides part-time employment for undergraduate or graduate students who have financial need.
+Students employed under this program are paid an hourly wage (no benefits), are paid biweekly, and work approximately 20 hours per week.
 The average award is $3,000 per year.

 Federal Direct Loan Program (DL) Subsidized and Unsubsidized Loans